logbasex/logbasex.github.io/_posts/2021-03-04--download-url-aria2-linux.md

 |eminem.jpg   |https://i.pinimg.com/474x/19/63/da/1963daa666a8030047e2a9f13beb6975.jpg|
 |cristiano-ronaldo.jpg|https://files.thehandbook.com/uploads/2019/03/ronaldo.jpg|

-My task requirement is, in each row, I have to download the file from the given `URL` and save it with the corresponding name on the left side.
+My task requirement is, in each row, I have to download file from the given `URL` and save it with the corresponding name on the left side.
 This is such an interesting task, as you can see if you do it manually with a series of repeated actions include enter, copy and paste, you even can't estimate how long does it take to finish a long list of URLs, and thus the idea is using the automation tool in order to address the tedious one.
 Ok, let's get started.

 ## Tooling